stevebuik/Graphvizforce-Lightning/README.md

 Thanks [Andrew Fawcett](https://www.linkedin.com/in/andyfawcett/) for the [UML Canvas](https://github.com/afawcett/apex-umlcanvas) project.
 We used [2 classes](https://github.com/stevebuik/Graphvizforce-Lightning/blob/master/graphviz/main/default/classes/ToolingAPI.cls) from that project to create the *Auto-Build* feature.

-And thank you if you are using this tool.
+Thank you if you are using this tool.
 We volunteer our time for the satisfaction of knowing that people use the tools that we make.

 ## Licence